Knowledge is knowing a tomato is a fruit. Wisdom is not putting it in a fruit salad.

 - Seal the container and let it sit on your kitchen counter, out of direct sunlight, for 2 days.
 After 2 days, place the container in the refrigerator.

-- When ready to serve, scoop tomatoes and cucumber mixture into a bowl, and toss with parsley and drizzle with olive oil.
+- When ready to serve, scoop tomatoes and cucumber mixture into a bowl.
+Toss with parsley and drizzle with olive oil.
 Serve immediately.